rfmeng/rfmeng.github.io/markdown/FRM II - Market Risk Measurement and Management.md

 ##### Compared to Vasicek Model
 total variance resembles the impact of mean reversion.
 It is parallel shift model while Vasicek implies nonparallel shift.
-To quote fixed income option prices (that are not easily observable), use time-dependent volatility model; to value and hedge fixed income securities, use Vasicek.
+To quote fixed income option prices (that are not easily observable), use time-dependent volatility model; to value and hedge fixed income securities, use Vasicek because mean-reversion fits better.

 #### Cox-Ingersoll-Ross Model
 $dr=k(\theta-r)dt+\sigma\sqrt{r}dw$, where $\sigma$ is yield volatility and $\sigma\sqrt{r}$ is annualized basis-point volatility.